Use the Three-Step Method

 Many editors develop their own personalized methods or checklists, and you may want to develop one specific to your publication.
 But they all have three basic steps in common: content, copy edit and clarity.
 They work specifically in this order:

-- Read for Content: the facts, tone and story structure.
+- Read for content.
+This includes the facts, tone and story structure.

-- Read to Copy Edit: mechanics, AP and local style guide.
+- Read to copy edit.
+This includes mechanics, AP and local style guide.

-- Read for Clarity: clear message and no unanswered questions.
+- Read for clarity.
+This includes a clear message and no unanswered questions.

-This order is important as you don't know what content will be cut until you've read through the story the first time.
-If you skip to step 2 or 3, you may end up spending time copy editing or revising parts of the story that will ultimately be cut.
+This order is important as you don't know what content to revise or remove until you've read through the story the first time.
+If you skip to step 2 or 3, you may spend time copy editing or revising parts of the story that will ultimately be cut.

 Bad Habits to Avoid